rails-girls-summer-of-code/summer-of-code/blog/_posts/2014-03-18-companies.md

 or other beneficial projects, during business hours.
 If you do, ask your team if they'd be interested in coaching a team of two students onsite.

-There's one condition to this option: Students CANNOT be picked upfront.
+There's one condition to this option: Students cannot be picked upfront.

 [Student applications](http://railsgirlssummerofcode.org/application-guide/)
 will be rated based on the set criteria, and the best ranked applications will